10up/theme-scaffold/README.md

 ### Quick Start
 Install 10up's command line tool for scaffolding new projects.
 You can download it from the [Project Scaffold repository](https://github.com/10up/project-scaffold).
 Setting up a new theme is as easy as running `create-10up theme theme-name-here` in the terminal!

 Browsersync requires a local development URL.
-This is currently set in the `package.json`, as `localUrl`.
+This is currently set in the `package.json`, as `proxyUrl`.

 ### Direct Install
 - Clone the repository